galarragas/scalding-exercise/README.md

 - The average session duration
 - The average number of actions per session.

-A user session is defined by a series of user actions separated by an interval of time less than 10 seconds
+A user session is defined by a series of user actions separated by an interval of time less than 10 milliseconds (just for this example, should be in the range of minutes in a real example).
+Please consider that you can't rely on the event description to determine the session, the description in the example file is just to explain the concept.
+You need to focus on the event timestamp.

 ## Required Output